douglaswissett/IncheckSoftware/README.md

 `npm run test`

-If I had more time I would have liked to add e2e tests.
+If I had more time I would have liked to add more tests including e2e tests and redux reducer and action tests.